js816/New_York_-_London_Weather_Predictions/README.md

 Laura Clark (circle), Christine Mitchell (square), and Josh Stephens (triangle)

 ## Why did we choose this topic:
 Our team was interested in creating a fun and adventurous project utilizing tools and skills that we learned throughout the course.
 We all enjoyed working with maps.
-So, we thought how fun it would be to plan a trip to a few major cities creating an interactive layered map visualization in tableau.
+So, we thought how fun it would be to plan a trip to a few major cities creating an interactive layered map visualization in tableau that allows you to create an itinerary.

 ## Story: